mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 ![](../../../assets/benchmark_amd_epyc_7763_2.png)

-The memory benchmarks (memory usage) were tracked differently across Rust applications and Python applications.
-In Rust we used jemalloc to track memory usage and memory_profiler in Python.

-When comparing memory usage benchmarks, we recommend comparing (Python) Polars Python against Pandas and (Rust) BastionLab against Polars Rust.

 To conclude, the benchmarks above show that BastionLab performs operations faster than available solutions.
 There is a slight overhead when using BastionLab within a TEE, but even then, it is still as fast as Polars and significantly faster than Pandas.